Host a Clinician Training

 • Protective knee pads, gloves, and eye protection for all registered students

-• A dedicated point of contact (POC) that will coordinate and oversee all aspects of class delivery, logistics, marketing, and participate in an onsite visit 30-60 days before the event
+• Provide a dedicated point of contact (POC) that will coordinate and oversee all aspects of class delivery, logistics, marketing, peer and wrangler selection, and participate in all pre-planning meets leading up to the event

-• A classroom that can comfortably seat up 40 students, equipped with laptop, projector, screen, and external speakers
+• Provide a classroom that can comfortably seat up to 40 students, equipped with laptop, projector, screen and external speakers (or IAFF can provide AV set up for a fee)

-• Access to 32 complete and cleaned SCBAs, face pieces, and structural fire helmets
+• Provide 32 complete and sanitized SCBAs, face pieces, and structural fire helmets

-• Onsite lunch for two days for all attendees
+• Provide on-site lunch for two days for all attendees

 • 4 IAFF trained peers (attend days 1 and 2)